Asymptotic Reversibility of Thermal Operations for Interacting Quantum Spin Systems via Generalized Quantum Stein's Lemma: Asymptotic state convertibility by thermal operations

 The last condition is required to enable processes that decrease the rank of the input state, for instance, a process consisting of Landauer erasure of a single bit compensated by a suitable energy shift~\cite{Horodecki2013_ThermoMaj}.

 An operator $\hat V$ is a partial isometry if it is an isometry on its support, or equivalently if $\hat V^\dagger \hat V$ and $\hat V \hat V^\dagger$ are projectors.
-We allow $\hat V$ in the definition above to be a partial isometry instead of a unitary as considered in Refs.~\cite{Brandao2013_resource,Horodecki2013_ThermoMaj, Brandao2015PNAS_secondlaws} because they are more convenient when considering input and output systems of different dimension.
+We allow $\hat V$ in the definition above to be a partial isometry instead of a unitary as considered in Refs.~\cite{Brandao2013_resource,Horodecki2013_ThermoMaj,Brandao2015PNAS_secondlaws} because they are more convenient when considering input and output systems of different dimension.
 Physically, this corresponds to specifying only a part of the process happening on an input subspace.
-Importantly, any partial isometry that conserves energy can be dilated to a full unitary that conserves energy on a larger system~\cite{Faist2018arXiv_thcapacity}.
-We prove a corresponding statement for the present situation as \cref{lemma:dilation-energy-conserving-partial-isometry} in \cref{appx:thermodynamic-lemmas}.
+Importantly, any partial isometry that conserves energy can be dilated to a full unitary that conserves energy on a larger system~\cite{Faist2021CMP_impl}, as illustrated in Fig.~\ref{fig}.
+We prove a corresponding general statement as \cref{lemma:dilation-energy-conserving-partial-isometry} in \cref{appx:thermodynamic-lemmas}.

 There are no known general conditions under which state transformations are possible with thermal operations in the quantum regime.
 For semiclassical states, i.e.\@ states that are block-diagonal in energy, such conditions are provided in the form of \emph{thermomajorization}, a generalization of matrix majorization~\cite{Horodecki2013_ThermoMaj}.